jkakar/switchboard/README.md

 # Switchboard

-Switchboard is a toolkit for composing an HTTP API out of a collection of smaller backend services that each provide support for a set of endpoints.
+Switchboard composes an HTTP API out of a collection of HTTP service backends.

 Backend services register themselves with frontend exchanges by pushing their configuration into etcd.
 This configuration describes HTTP methods and URL